 - You have the right to receive appropriate assessment and management of pain.

 - You have the right to take part in resolving ethical issues or conflicts that arise during the course of your care.

 - You have the right to review your bills and have any questions you have about them answered.

-- You have the right to discuss your concerns or file a complaint with the hospital regarding your experience as a patient here, and to receive a response in a timely manner.
+- You have the right to discuss your concerns or file a complaint with the hospital regarding your experience as a patient here, without affecting your care, and to receive a response in a timely manner.
 You also have the right to an internal appeal to any response that you receive and a right to file a complaint with an external agency.

 - You have the right to know your rights and responsibilities before treatment, if possible.